danar1/project/README.md

 4. configure jenkins -
+If using then AMI for jenkins then need to add the agents Otherwise, if using the remote-exex provisioner, hen need to configure jenkins:
 In browser enter jenkins load balancer DNS (Example: jenkins-alb-923034631.us-east-1.elb.amazonaws.com) First add slaves (with lable 'amazon-linux2')
 Add credentioals for ec2-user (SSH Username with private key)